Avassy/AvassyFramework/Avassy.AspNetCore.Mvc.InvisibleReCaptcha/README.md

         }
     }

-## We use an IHtmlHelper extension: InvisibleReCaptchaFor which renders all the js code and markup related to the reCaptcha challenge.
+### ReCaptchaHelperExtensions.InvisibleReCaptchaFor renders all the js code and markup related to the reCaptcha challenge.

-This MUST be placed inside the form!

 ##### These are the parameters:

 - publicKey (string, required): The public key you acquired from the Google developer console.